naiyoma/bitcoin-core-notes/p2p/fingeprinting-nodes/fuzzing_repost2.md

 ![Alt text](fuzz_data.png)

-this is an exaplantion for the table above
+this is an explanation for the table above

 disclaimer: this is based on old data that i have previously matched to try and find bridges I had two separate tables(not shared here ) in my database from when i crawled the network